When to give a raise

 If you can't afford to give them a raise, however, you can make them feel appreciated in other ways.
 Movie tickets, extra holidays, restaurant vouchers and office awaydays can all help.

-Buying a round of drinks every Friday afternoon can do as much for morale as a one-off raise – and it's a lot cheaper.
+Providing drinks and snacks every Friday afternoon can do as much for morale as a one-off raise – and it's a lot cheaper.

 Your commitment to your employees

 Raises show that you value your employees.
 That's vital if you want to get the best work from them.
-Use accounting tools and your own management skills to decide when to give a raise to your staff, and how much to give.
+Use accounting tools and your own management skills to decide when to give a raise, and how much to give.